-The rear jackknife seats and center lounge can be converted into a sleeping area by first pulling out the aluminum extension, lowering the pillow extenders, and removing the headrests.
+The side ottomans and rear lounge can be converted into a sleeping area by first pulling out the aluminum extension, lowering the pillow extenders, and removing the headrests.
 Press and hold the switch located under the passenger side overhead storage locker until the lounge flattens completely.
 This same switch will be located on the driver's side in the Grand Tour model.
-Finally, lift up and pull out on both the jackknife seats to lower into a flattened position.
-Make sure to raise the galleys countertop extension to prevent damage while converting the jackknife seat.
+Lower the powered ottomans on each side of the coach to complete setup.